OPEN WATER SCUBA DIVE COURSE INTRODUCTION – CAPE TOWN

 To do the PADI Open Water Diver Course will normally take you 3 to 4 days.
 These days do not need to be done consecutively – we can tailor make the diving schedule to suit your schedule!

-On the days we scuba dive, we will meet at the Into the Blue Dive Centre (88 Main Road, Sea Point, Cape Town) at 9h15 in the morning.
+On the days we scuba dive, we will meet at the Into the Blue Dive Centre (88 Main Road, Sea Point, Cape Town), normally at 8am or 9am.
 It is here where we do the registration, theory work, and kit you out with the scuba dive equipment that you will need for your course.
 Divers can expect to be finished by between 3 and 6 in the afternoon, depending on where we dive in the Cape on that day.

 Before we can jump into the water and start scuba diving, we need to do a bit of course theory first to explain to you exactly how scuba diving works.
 There are two theory options to choose from: